 In accordance with our Mobile phone, Devices and Smart Watches policy, if your child is bringing in a mobile phone or Smart Watch to school on a regular basis, please could you sign the form below to give your permission for your child to do this and remind them of our school policy.

-Your child needs to bring their device to the school office first thing in the morning before they go their classroom.
+Your child needs to hand their device in first thing in the morning before they go to their classroom.

 The school bears no responsibility for the loss or damage to a mobile phone, tablet or Smart Watch